Your-IoT/DOMINATOR/README.md

 ## Support and Feedback

-For support or to provide feedback, please visit our [GitHub repository](https://github.com/your-iot/DOMINATOR) or contact us through our [website](https://your-iot.github.io/DOMINATOR/).
+For support or to provide feedback, please visit our [GitHub repository](https://github.com/your-iot/DOMINATOR)

-## License

-The RFID DOMINATOR is released under the [MIT License](https://opensource.org/licenses/MIT).

 Enhance your competitive edge and redefine the way you play with the RFID DOMINATOR!